Gas Safety

 Checking up on unsatisfactory work

-Note that if you get some work done by one of the Gas Safe Installers but are worried it may not have been done properly, you can get it checked out for free.
-See the Gas Safe website for more information about this.
-In fact the web-site generally is very helpful.
+Note that if you get some work done by one of the Gas Safe Installers but are worried it may not have been done properly, you should be able to get it checked out for free.
+Have a word with the Gas Safe people if you want this.

 You can also find out more from the Health and Safety Executive (HSE) web-site at www.hse.gov.uk (follow the links for Gas) as they have responsibility for enforcing the regulations.